What to Know Before You Buy Mott & Bow Apparel

 Typical uses

-Any pants that have elastane are typically stretchy and allow you to bend and move in certain ways, where other jeans don’t allow you to do so.
+Any pants that have elastane are typically stretchy and allow you to bend and move in certain ways, whereas other jeans don’t allow you to do so.
 I think the stretchiness factor is pretty low in these pants.
 This isn’t an issue, but I would like to make that clear before you buy them and think otherwise.

 The 2% elastane will make them much more comfortable and forgiving than other pants, but don’t expect to do a yoga class in them.

-As far as real life uses, you can put these on for anything that you would normally wear jeans for.
+As far as real-life uses, you can put these on for anything that you would normally wear jeans for.
 The benefit of these particular pants is that you can dress them up or down.
 They look great with a T-shirt, and they look good with a dress shirt on top.

 Do I recommend them?